bytewax/bytewax/docs/articles/getting-started/operators.md

 ### Stateful Operators and Recovery

 When a Bytewax dataflow is configured with recovery, state for operators can be periodically persisted.
-In the event of a or a crash or a restart, stateful operators can recover their internal state from a recovery store.
+In the event of a crash or a restart, stateful operators can recover their internal state from a recovery store.
 For more information, see the documentation on [recovery](/getting-started/recovery/).